Puberty And Growth Spurts In Girls: What Every Mom Needs To Know?

 Keeping an eye out for signs of growth spurts, such as increased appetite, body odour and clothes becoming too small, can help mothers adjust their daughter's diet and lifestyle accordingly.

-By prioritizing a balanced diet rich in protein, calcium, vitamin D and iron, mothers can help their daughters grow and develop into healthy and strong young women.
+By prioritising a balanced diet rich in protein, calcium, vitamin D and iron, mothers can help their daughters grow and develop into healthy and strong young women.

 Find more at myadira.com

-Shop all Adira essentials including starter bra for an extra 10% off using code "GROWTHSPURT
+Shop all Adira essentials, including starter bras, for an extra 10% off using code "TEENCARE